 From the wiki: “‘Ob-La-Di, Ob-La-Da’ is a song credited to Lennon–McCartney, but written by Paul McCartney.
 Released by The Beatles on their 1968 album The Beatles (commonly called The White Album), the song was released as a single that same year in many countries – except not in the United Kingdom, nor in the United States until 1976.

 “During May 1968, after their return from India, The Beatles gathered at George Harrison’s Esher home, in Surrey, to record demos for their upcoming project.
 ‘Ob-La-Di, Ob-La-Da’ was one of the twenty-seven demos recorded there.
-Paul performed this demo solo, with only an acoustic guitar.
-He had also double-tracked his vocal, which was not perfectly synchronized, creating an echoing effect.
+Paul performed this demo solo, with only an acoustic guitar but double-tracking his vocal.

 “Paul McCartney wrote the song around the time that Highlife and Reggae were beginning to become popular in Britain.
 The starting lyric, ‘Desmond has a barrow in the market-place,’ was a reference to the first internationally-renowned Jamaican Ska and Reggae performer, Desmond Dekker, who had just had a successful tour of the UK.
 The tag line ‘ob-la-di, ob-la-da, life goes on, bra!’ was an expression used by Nigerian conga player Jimmy Scott-Emuakpor, an acquaintance of McCartney.